n8n-io/n8n-docs/docs/integrations/nodes/n8n-nodes-base.mariaDB.md

 ### 2. MariaDB node (Execute Query)

 1. First of all, you'll have to enter credentials for the MariaDB node.
-In order to do that, on the mariaDB options menu, select "Create New" in the "credential for MariaDB" options field.
-Fill the requirement informations to connect to the MariaDB database.
+In order to do that, on the MariaDB options menu, select **Create New** in the **Credential for MariaDB** options field.
+Fill the required information to connect to the MariaDB database.

 <center>
 ![Create new mariaDB credentials](/_images/integrations/nodes/mariadb/mariaDB_credentials.png)